-- To help determine that enough resources are dedicated to sufficiently protect your environment with Rapid Recovery, review knowledge base article 185962, "Sizing Rapid Recovery Deployments". - Rapid Recovery Core and Agent require the Microsoft .NET Framework version 4.6.2 as of this release.
+- To help determine that enough resources are dedicated to sufficiently protect your environment with Rapid Recovery, review Quest Knowledge Base article 185962, "Sizing Rapid Recovery Deployments." - Rapid Recovery Core and Agent require the Microsoft .NET Framework version 4.6.2.
 On the Core, some operating systems require the corresponding ASP .NET 4.6.2 role or feature.
-Due to the requirement for this version of .NET on the machine hosting the Rapid Recovery Agent, and new support for Secure Hash Algorithm 2 (SHA2) in release 6.2, older Windows versions that do not fully support these requirements are no longer supported.
-See release notes for details. - You can continue to protect machines with older versions of Rapid Recovery Agent.
+Due to the requirement for this version of .NET on the machine hosting the Rapid Recovery Agent, and support for Secure Hash Algorithm 2 (SHA2) introduced in release 6.2, older Windows versions that do not fully support these requirements are no longer supported.
+See Rapid Recovery 6.4 System Requirements Guide for details on supported operating systems. - You can continue to protect machines with older versions of Rapid Recovery Agent.
 Naturally, for these machines, you cannot take advantage of newer features added to the Agent software.
 You can also protect VMs agentlessly.
 Ensure you review the requirements for your Cores and protected machines before you upgrade.

-When upgrading from any version of Rapid Recovery to release 6.3, you can install the new version without removing the old version.
+When upgrading from any version of Rapid Recovery to release 6.4, you can install the new version without removing the old version.
 This is known as an in-place upgrade.
 Simply run the installer on the machine with the older version.
-This applies to Rapid Recovery Core, Rapid Recovery Agent, and the Local Mount Utility.
+This applies to Rapid Recovery Core, Rapid Recovery Agent, and other components such as the Local Mount Utility, Mailbox Restore for Exchange, and DocRetriever for SharePoint.